-The penalized log likelihood estimate of f is obtained by finding f in some prescribed function space to minimize where J(f) is a penalty functional on f and λ is a tuning parameter which balances fit to the data and complexity/wiggliness of f.
-We will fit f in a function space which admits a useful ANOVA decomposition-a Reproducing Kernel Hilbert Space (RKHS), using a Smoothing Spline ANOVA model.
+The penalized log likelihood estimate of f is obtained by finding f in some prescribed function space to minimize where J(f) is a penalty functional on f and $\lambda$ is a tuning parameter which balances fit to the data and complexity/wiggliness of f.
+We will fit f in a function space which admits a useful ANOVA decomposition-a Reproducing Kernel Hilbert Space RKHS, using an SS-ANOVA model.